lauringlab/COVID19SequenceCompile/README.md

 #### Subset .FASTA files by ID

-The SelectSequences.py code is for getting a subset of a .fasta file by ID.
+The SelectSequences.py code is used to get a subset of a .fasta file by ID.

 ---